marcogdepinto/ScenarioClassifier/README.md

 Project built using Python: Keras (with Tensorflow backend), numpy, scikit-learn have been used.

+**Dataset structure**

+The dataset is made of six folders (city, desert, mountain, nature, sea, universe), each one containing 25 pictures.
+An example of city picture is provided below.

 **How to install it**

 ```$ git clone https://github.com/marcogdepinto/ScenarioClassifier.git```